 The Demuth Museum is dedicated to developing awareness, understanding and appreciation of the artwork and legacy of Charles Demuth (1883 -1935), the renowned American modernist painter.
 The Demuth Museum features a rotation of exhibitions which expands on the artwork and legacy of Charles Demuth and his contemporaries.
+The museum's permanent collection contains forty Demuth works from throughout the artist's career, along with an extensive archive and library.

 As a leader of the American Modernist movement, Demuth is best known as a pioneer of the Precisionist style and a master watercolorist.
 He is known in part for renderings of his native Lancaster's factories, grain elevators and churches.
 The collection includes examples of work Demuth produced throughout his life, from a painting he did at age 13, through 1932.